Steve New

 Stella Nova, born Stephen Charles New (16 May 1960 – 24 May 2010), was an English guitarist and singer who performed with a number of punk rock and new wave bands in the late 1970s and early 1980s, including the Rich Kids.
-In the 2000s, she came out as transgender and changed her name to Stella Nova, whilst performing with the band Beastellabeast.
+In the 2000s, he changed his name to Stella Nova, whilst performing with the band Beastellabeast.

 Early life

-Born in Paddington in London, Nova received her formal education at Quintin Kynaston School in St. John's Wood, London, and started playing the guitar with the London Schools' Jazz Orchestra at the age of 14.
+Born in Paddington in London, Nova received formal education at Quintin Kynaston School in St. John's Wood, London, and started playing the guitar with the London Schools' Jazz Orchestra at the age of 14.

-Pop music career
+Musical career

-Nova first came to notice for her talented lead guitar playing style at the beginning of London's punk rock music and fashion scene in the mid-1970s.
-In September 1975 at the age of 15 she successfully auditioned for and rehearsed with the Sex Pistols before they became publicly known as a lead guitarist, with Steve Jones playing rhythm guitar, but she was let go after a few weeks as Jones’ lead guitar playing was rapidly improving to the point that the band no longer needed an additional lead guitarist and Nova got a day-job working in the London office of Warner Bros.
+Nova first came to be noticed as a talented lead guitarist with a unique playing style at the beginning of London's punk rock music and fashion scene in the mid-1970s.
+In September 1975 at the age of 15 Nova successfully auditioned for and rehearsed with the Sex Pistols before Nova became publicly known as a lead guitarist, with Steve Jones playing rhythm guitar, but Nova was let go after a few weeks as Jones’ lead guitar playing was rapidly improving to the point that the band no longer needed an additional lead guitarist and Nova got a day-job working in the London office of Warner Bros.
 Records as a junior postal clerk.

 When the bass player Glen Matlock left the Sex Pistols in early 1977 he invited Nova, then only 16 years old, to join a new band that he was forming called Rich Kids as its lead guitarist.
 On 15 August 1978, whilst still with Rich Kids, Nova performed with a one night only line-up titled the Vicious White Kids at the Electric Ballroom in Camden Town, in what came to be seen as one of the events that marked the last hurrah of the punk rock movement's heyday in London.
 Whilst Rich Kids was musically gifted, it failed to find commercial success and broke up in early 1979 after the commercial failure of two of its three singles releases and first long-player release titled Ghosts of Princes in Towers (which reached No. 51 in the UK Album Chart in 1978), and Nova's career was undermined beyond this period by long-term narcotics use.

-Unable to find another band to join after the Rich Kids, Nova resorted to working as a jobbing guitar for hire with a number of acts, including Public Image Ltd.
+Unable to find another band to join after the Rich Kids, Nova resorted to working as a jobbing guitar for hire with a number of acts, including Public Image Ltd and Wasted Youth.